WWPPC/WWPPC-server/README.md

-# Setup for development
+# WWPPC-server

+The central server for all WWPPC services, like managing accounts and running contests.
+There should only ever be one of these at any given time.

+The server uses [Socket.IO](https://socket.io) as a bi-directional communication layer but also has some HTTP APIs.
+See the [WWPPC Networking Docs](https://docs.google.com/spreadsheets/d/1qNvahuIZ5CIl5ROGKc4nUBLOPs86TwiNX7WXwi0tqgo/edit?usp=sharing) for more information.
+(We may update this in the future to not depend on spaghetti links)

+# Server setup

-## Server setup
+## Base setup

-After cloning the `WWPPC-server` repo, create a folder `config` in the root directory of the repository with the following files:
+After cloning the `WWPPC-server` repo, create a folder `config` in the root directory of the repository (next to `src`).

-* `.env`, which contains environment variables:
+In that, create a new file, `.env`, which contains environment variables:
-    * DATABASE_URL: [PostgreSQL](https://www.postgresql.org/) database connection string
+* `DATABASE_URL`: [PostgreSQL](https://www.postgresql.org/) database connection string (you can usually get this by copying one from your database provide, but if not, the format is usually `postgresql://username:password@hostname:port/databasename`)
-    * DATABASE_KEY: Used for password recovery keys
+* `DATABASE_KEY`: AES-GCM-256 key, used internally for account recovery key encryption
-    * RECAPTCHA_SECRET: Connects to [reCAPTCHA](https://developers.google.com/recaptcha/)
-    * SMTP_HOST: For sending emails
-    * SMTP_PORT: For sending emails
-    * SMTP_USER: For sending emails
-    * SMTP_PASS: For sending emails
-    * GRADER_PASS: For authenticating grader connections
+* `RECAPTCHA_SECRET`: Your [reCAPTCHA](https://developers.google.com/recaptcha/) **SECRET** key (*NOT* your *SITE* key)
+* `SMTP_HOST`: SMTP service hostname (email server)
+* `SMTP_PORT`: SMTP service port (email server)
+* `SMTP_USER`: SMTP service username (email server)
+* `SMTP_PASS`: SMTP service password (email server)
-* `db-cert.pem`, which allows you to connect to the database securely
+* `GRADER_PASS`: Global grader password, can be any string `db-cert.pem`, which allows you to connect to the database securely

+There are also other environment variables, like `SERVE_STATIC` and `DEBUG_MODE`, which are temporary overrides for {@link config} options.

 Both of these should be in `#backend` channel on Discord, so you can just copy them in.